awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 + Public namespaces are supported but you must have an existing public hosted zone registered with Route 53 before creating your service discovery service\.
 + Service discovery requires that tasks use either the `awsvpc`, `bridge`, or `host` network mode\.
 + If the task definition your service task specifies uses the `awsvpc` network mode, you can create any combination of A or SRV records for each service task\.
 If you use SRV records, a port is required\.
-+ If the task definition that your service task specifies uses the `bridge` or `host` network mode, you can create a SRV record for each service task\.
++ If the task definition that your service task specifies uses the `bridge` or `host` network mode, a SRV record is the only supported DNS record type\.
+Create a SRV record for each service task\.
 The SRV record must specify a container name and container port combination from the task definition\.
 + DNS records for a service discovery service can be queried within your VPC\.
 They use the following format: `<service discovery service name>.<service discovery namespace>`\.
 For more information, see [Step 5: Verify the service discovery](create-service-discovery.md#create-service-discovery-verify)\.
 + When doing a DNS query on the service name, A records return a set of IP addresses that correspond to your tasks\.
 SRV records return a set of IP addresses and ports per task\.
++ Service discovery does not support the use of Classic Load Balancers\.
 + If a load balancer is configured for the ECS service and you enable service discovery, an A record is used to route traffic to the load balancer\.
 The load balancer also handles the health checks\.
 + When specifying health checks for your service discovery service, you must use either custom health checks managed by Amazon ECS or Route 53 health checks\.
 The two options for health checks cannot be combined\.
   + **HealthCheckCustomConfig**—Amazon ECS manages health checks on your behalf\.
 Amazon ECS uses information from container and Elastic Load Balancing health checks, as well as your task state, to update the health with Route 53\.
 This is specified using the `--health-check-custom-config` parameter when creating your service discovery service\.
 For more information, see [HealthCheckCustomConfig](http://docs.aws.amazon.com/Route53/latest/APIReference/API_autonaming_HealthCheckCustomConfig.html) in the *Amazon Route 53 API Reference*\.